 3. Book on a certain day

-Did you know that prices fluctuate based on the day of the week you are browsing?
-Sunday is the cheapest day of the week to score a deal on those plane tickets you’ve been day dreaming about.
-Don’t miss out on a better deal by booking tickets on the wrong day.
+Did someone clue you in to the perfect time to book your flights?
+The truth is that prices fluctuate based on the day of the week you are browsing.
+Sunday is often the cheapest day of the week to score a deal on those plane tickets you’ve been daydreaming about — but not always.

 4. Pick the right time to go